 However, like all neighbourhoods, West Broadway does face challenges.
 A high percentage of the population live with low incomes.
 This affects seniors, single people and especially single parent families.
-West Broadway also has a growing unhoused population living within its geographical boundaries.
 Although most of the housing was extremely well built, too much of it has been allowed to deteriorate, and it does not always meet the needs of existing residents.
 While rents and comparable housing prices in West Broadway are still lower on average than the rest of the city, they have increased dramatically over the past ten to fifteen years, making the neighbourhood less affordable.

-Image 7: Housing in West Broadway
+Image 6: Housing in West Broadway